Here's Everything We Know About The World's Most Isolated Tribe

 They must have come to a decision that the time had come.
 It could not have happened on the spur of the moment.
 There was this feeling of sadness also - I did feel it.
 And there was the feeling that at a larger scale of human history, these people who were holding back, holding on, ultimately had to yield.
 It’s like an era in history gone.
 The islands have gone.
 Until the other day, the Sentinelese were holding the flag, unknown to themselves.
 They were being heroes.
 But they have also given up.

-After the late '90s visit, though, the natives never welcomed another outsider.
+After that visit, though, the natives never welcomed another outsider.

 It's Illegal To Visit Their Island